claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 	- Rules only include IP addresses.
 - **Security groups:** Rules that controls traffic to and from an **EC2 Instance**
 	- Can have only **ALLOW** rules.
+	- Limits:
-	- Limits: 10000 security groups per region, 60 in/outbound rules per security group, 16 security group per Elastic Network Interface.
+		- 10000 security groups per region
+		- 60 in/outbound rules per security group
+		- 16 security group per Elastic Network Interface.
 - **NACL vs Security group:**

 | Security Group                                                                                                                                               | Network ACL                                                                                                                                           |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------- |